kimdukgyoo/kimdukgyoo.github.io/thesisFAQ.md

 Try to answer the following questions before you contact me.
 It must help you to organize your thoughts.

 1. What is your research question?
-(This should be a sentence that ends with a question mark, so wrong answers are, for example, "I am intersted in X and Y," or "previous papers did this and that, and I want to slightly extend them.")
+(This should be a sentence that ends with a question mark, so wrong answers are, for example, "I am interested in X and Y," or "previous papers did this and that, and I want to extend them slightly.")

 2. Which method do you consider answering your research question? " (Wrong answer: "I like theory, so I want to have some theoretical parts in my thesis.")